 Delaware Chancery Court.
 Counseled publicly traded company in purchase price adjustment dispute arising under an asset purchase agreement: Defended purchaser against claim for purchase price adjustment and prosecuted counterclaims against seller for fraud and breaches of representations and warranties, including non-GAAP compliant financial statement and balance sheets.

 Superior Court Ocean County, New Jersey.
 Defended municipal contractor against claims for alleged defect in materials and workmanship.

 Circuit Court for Fairfax County, Virginia.
-Prosecuted claims on behalf of publicly traded company for damages for breach of contract against satellite communications provider.
+Prosecuted claims on behalf of publicly traded company for damages for breach of contract against a satellite communications provider.

 Circuit Court for Loudoun County, Virginia.
 Obtained verdict and enforced judgment against current and former employees of the company for breach of duty of loyalty, theft of trade secrets and unfair competition.